OpenDMA/opendma-spec/OpenDMA-Spec.md

   A *ReferenceContentElement* represents a reference to external data.
 The reference is stored as URI to the content location.

 - VersionCollection
   A *VersionCollection* represents the set of all versions of a Document.
+Based on the actual document management system, it can represent a single series of versions, a tree of version, or any other versioning concept.

 - Container
-  A *Container* holds a list of containable objects that are said to be contained in this Container.
-This list of containees is build up with Association objects based on references.
-An object may be contained in multiple Containers or in no Container at all.
-OpenDMA does not require a single rooted tree as a file system does.
+  A *Container* holds a set of containable objects that are said to be contained in this Container.
+This list of containees is build up with Association objects based on references to the containmer and the containee.
+This allows an object to be contained in multiple Containers or in no Container at all.
+A Container does not enforce a loop-free single rooted tree.
+Use a folder instead for this requirement.

 - Containable
-  This aspect is extended by all classes and aspects that can be contained in a Container.
+  The *Containable* aspect is used by all classes and aspects that can be contained in a Container.

 - Folder
-  A *Folder* is an extension of the Container that forms one single rooted loop-free tree.
+  A *Folder* is an extension of the Container forming one single rooted loop-free tree.

 - Association
-  An Association represents the directed link between a Container and a Containable object.
+  An *Association* represents the directed link between a Container and a Containable object.

 #### §14 Repository class